smart-on-fhir/smart-health-links/docs/user-stories.md

 * Scan the SHL QR using a generic QR reader app.
 This takes her to a Labs-R-Us web-based viewer where she can enter a passcode to view her lab result.
-Initially she might see a "pending" result, indicaing that the analysis has not been completed.
+Initially she might see a "pending" result, indicating that the analysis has not been completed.
 Eventually she will see a "final" result with the details available.

-* Scan the SHL QR using a SHL-aware health record managment app.
+* Scan the SHL QR using a SHL-aware health record management app.
 Alice's health record app prompts her for a passcode and automatically retrieves the lab results.
-Initially this might be a "pending" result, and eventualy it will resolve to a "final" result.
+Initially this might be a "pending" result, and eventually it will resolve to a "final" result.

   * Optional follow-up step: upgrade to a long-term SMART on FHIR connection.